 Our Anti-Bullying Programme empowers young people to build the skills, confidence and knowledge needed to significantly transform their school culture and provide support to their peers.
 During the training, we promote a supportive environment for all to get involved by celebrating differences in all young people and encouraging students to embrace and celebrate this through their anti-bullying campaigns in school.

-As a way of marking this month-long celebration, we asked several members of our National Anti-Bullying Youth Board, Paige, Flora, Isabel and Rose, to discuss what Pride Month means to them.
+As a way of marking this month-long celebration, we asked several members of our National Anti-Bullying Youth Board, Paige, Flora, Theo and Rose, to discuss what Pride Month means to them.
 Continue reading below to find out what they have to say!

 “To celebrate” explains Paige, “we will be hosting a diversity week in which we can all celebrate our differences.
 In addition, all teachers will wear rainbow lanyards as a reminder to all students that they support every single one of us, no matter what sexuality we are.”

 A pair of reports courtesy of the Trevor Project shine a light on the importance of a supportive adult voice in the lives of LGBTQ+ youth.
 According to research, just having one accepting adult in their lives reduces the chance of a suicide attempt by an LGBTQ+ youth by 40% (Trevor Project, 2019).
 By involving members of staff in Pride celebrations, schools can ensure a safe and welcoming environment is created for all students.

 As well as being a month-long celebration, Pride Month is also an opportunity to protest and raise political awareness of current issues facing the community.
 With COVID-19 and social distancing measures in place, this year’s Pride celebrations move online to Zoom, TikTok and other popular social platforms, keeping people connected and celebrating.
 As Theo explains, “My friends and I are planning on holding a mini Pride and I will be taking part in multiple virtual pride celebrations.”